S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 So the costs of the TOF solution are much lower.
 This is not a reflection on the excellent Styled-Components library, but rather an indication of the complexity of the problem.
-Styled-Components still solves the main issue of global scope very successfully, whereas the CSS example rather "controls" it, but it is clearly a much simpler solution.
+Styled-Components solves the main issue of global scope, whereas the CSS solution rather "controls" it.
+Nevertheless it is clearly a much simpler solution.
 Notably we don't have a cost for team members and CSS errors remain css errors, not application bugs.

 The question is only whether the costs and complexity are worth the the